kensmith/mancalc/README.md

+NB: if you don't need Mancalc's bignum support, use [c](https://github.com/kensmith/c) which has readline and expr support.

 Man Calc (manual calculator) is a stack-based calculator that can deal with very large or very small numbers (around 2000 decimal places of precision), and supports both infix